 This medication may cause a serious movement disorder called tardive dyskinesia.
 In some cases, this condition may be permanent.
 The risk of tardive dyskinesia is increased with the longer use of the medication and the more medication that you take.
 The risk is also increased in older adults (especially women) and in people with diabetes.
-Do not use metoclopramide for longer than 12 weeks.
+Metoclopramide comes in different forms (such as tablets, solution, injection).
+Do not use metoclopramide products for longer than 12 weeks.
 Talk to your doctor about the risks and benefits of this medication.

 How to use Reglan

 See also Warning section.

 Take this medication by mouth as directed by your doctor, usually up to 4 times daily (30 minutes before meals and at bedtime).
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 The dosage is based on your medical condition, response to treatment, age, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).